 To uphold the goal of SNMA, the Community Service committee holds blood pressure screenings and a health fair to increase the awareness of preventable minority health issues such as diabetes, hypertension, and HIV.

-Each month, SNMA holds a round table discussion where house staff and physicians speak.
-These discussions expose students to different medical specialties, and foster interactions that help create a support network between medical students and area physicians.
+Each month SNMA holds a round table discussion where house staff and local physicians speak.
+These discussions expose students to different medical specialties and address the concerns of minority students in medicine.
+These interactions help create a support network between medical students and area physicians.

 Annual Zollicoffer Lecture & Banquet